swiftlang/swift-evolution/proposals/0243-codepoint-and-character-literals.md

 - In current discussions around [regex literals](https://forums.swift.org/t/string-update/7398/6), most people seem to prefer slashes (`/`).

-Given that, and the desire for lightweight syntax for single chararcter syntax, and the precedent in other languages for characters, it is natural to use single quotes for this purpose.
+Given that, and the desire for lightweight syntax for single character syntax, and the precedent in other languages for characters, it is natural to use single quotes for this purpose.

 ### Existing double quote initializers for characters